-Furthermore, and as previously stated, the probability space represents the mathematical definition of experimenter freedom in nature, then maximizing its entropy is further interpreted as minimizing the constraints on experimenter freedom.
-Consequently, the fundamental physics is the model of observer participation in nature that is the "least encumbering" for the observer.
+Furthermore, and as previously stated, the probability space, as it is both random and relates to the participation of the observer in nature, represents the mathematical definition of experimenter freedom, then maximizing its entropy is further interpreted as minimizing the constraints on experimenter freedom.
+Consequently, the fundamental physics is the model of free participation in nature that is the "least encumbering" for the observer.